JASENOVAC, THE AUSCHWITZ OF THE BALKANS

 Soviet prisoners of war were treated in ways intended to cause very high death rates.
 Some were killed at once.

-Forced labor camps could have moderate death rates for deportees employed in skilled labor, or 100% high death rates, as for example in the quarry at
+Forced labor camps could have moderate death rates for deportees employed in skilled labor, or 100% high death rates, as for example in the quarry at Mauthausen, where the intent was to cause a speedy death by very heavy labor and a starvation diet.

 Convicted criminals and German opponents of the regime would be sent to forced labor camps.
 Political opponents of the Reich and partisans, as the guerillas in occupied Europe usually called themselves, could end in death camps or in forced labor camps.
 Most Jews and Gypsies were sent to death camps.